jupyter-server/jupyter_server/docs/source/other/full-config.rst

     The websocket url of the Kernel or Enterprise Gateway server.
 If not provided, this value will correspond to the value of the Gateway url with 'ws' in place of 'http'.
 (JUPYTER_GATEWAY_WS_URL env var)

+TerminalManager.cull_inactive_timeout : Int
+    Default: ``0``

+    Timeout (in seconds) in which a terminal has been inactive and ready to be culled.
+    Values of 0 or lower disable culling.

+TerminalManager.cull_interval : Int
+    Default: ``300``

+    The interval (in seconds) on which to check for terminals exceeding the inactive timeout value.